 The perfect virus can spread very quickly and also adapt to the world around it, plus survive the test of time to infect the next generation.
 Unfortunately, this “perfect virus” has actually existed for centuries, and has killed countless millions of people.
 In Rwanda in 1994, this virus killed somewhere between 500,000 and 1,000,000 people in the span of about 100 days.

 A few other notable examples of recent pandemics include the killing fields of Cambodia in the late 70s, and most of Europe in the 1930s and 40s.
 A current infection is sweeping Southwest Asia.
-Outbreaks have been reported in California and Missouri in recent months.
-The latest news out of Maryland suggests that the city of Baltimore is the latest community to fall victim to this disease.
+Outbreaks have been reported in nearly all 50 states in recent months.
 The perfect virus that I’m referring to?
 A hateful idea, and its preferred vector is an uneducated person.

 Hateful ideas are great viruses because they can spread from person to person without those two individuals ever coming in direct contact with one another.
 With modern technology, they can spread across continents almost instantaneously.
 Once infected, the virus can completely change a person’s personality and behavior, and it can turn what were once beautiful, peaceful communities into dilapidated war zones.